Stucco is a popular choice because of its texture.

 The only caveat is that you will need to wear rubber gloves and goggles for protection when using bleach.

-If you are not comfortable in using bleach, then you can try a mixture of dish soap and Borax.
+If you are not comfortable with using bleach, then you can try a mixture of dish soap and Borax.

 Borax will remove mold and is not nearly as toxic compared to bleach.